Law Career Guide: Salary and Degree Info

 Litigation Support Supervisor generally provides day-to-day supervision and guidance to the litigation support staff.
 They manage and review litigation, as well as support team members, processes, and policies involved in the litigation proceedings.

 The litigation support supervisor primarily oversees quality control and completion of all documents necessary for litigation.
-To get employment as a litigation support supervisor, you must have a bachelor’s degree in a related field.
+To be employed as a litigation support supervisor, you must have a bachelor’s degree in a related field.
 This is one of the few legal professions that does not require a law degree or admission to the Bar.

 Litigation Support Supervisor salary: $101,782